oracle-livelabs/pts/ai-vector-search-apex-adb/ai-vector-search-apex-adb/download/download.md

 ## OCI GenAI Service

 For OCI GenAI Service, run the following procedure.
-Important Note: Put the private key all on a single line.
+Important Note: Open your private key and copy the private key all onto a single line.

 ```sql
 <copy>
 declare